Fixed-Parameter Extrapolation and Aperiodic Order: Equivalent characterizations of convexity for -clonvex sets

-For any $a, b \in \complexes$, a {\it path} from $a$ to $b$ is a continuous function $\map{\sigma}{\clcl{0,1}}{\complexes}$ such that $\sigma(0) = a$ and $\sigma(1) = b$.
-A set $S \subseteq \complexes$ is said to be {\it path-connected} if it contains a path between any two of its points.\footnote{Strictly speaking, as we identify the path with the function $\sigma$, it is more accurate to say that $S$ contains all the points in the image of some path connecting the two points.
+For any $a, b \in \complexes$, a \emph{path} from $a$ to $b$ is a continuous function $\map{\sigma}{\clcl{0,1}}{\complexes}$ such that $\sigma(0) = a$ and $\sigma(1) = b$.
+If $a=b$, then $\sigma$ is a \emph{loop}.
+A set $S \subseteq \complexes$ is said to be \emph{path-connected} if it contains a path between any two of its points.\footnote{Strictly speaking, as we identify the path with the function $\sigma$, it is more accurate to say that $S$ contains all the points in the image of some path connecting the two points.
 However, we will assume that the meaning will be clear from the context.}

 In this section we consider five possible properties of a $\lambda$-clonvex set and the implications between them.
 Throughout this section, we will adopt the convention that $\lambda$ denotes an arbitrary complex number and that $A$ denotes an arbitrary $\lambda$-clonvex set containing at least two distinct points.
-Here are the five properties we will consider: \begin{enumerate} \item $A$ is convex. \item $A$ is path-connected. \item $A$ contains a path. \item $A$ has an accumulation point. \item There exist $a, b\in\complexes$ such that $0 < |a - b| < 1$ and $\rho_{a,b}(A) \subseteq A$ (i.e., $A$ is self-similar). \end{enumerate} In particular, we show (Corollary~\ref{cor:general-equivalences}, below) that these five properties are all equivalent when $A = R_\lambda$, while some implications do not hold for all $\lambda$-clonvex sets.
+Here are the five properties we will consider: \begin{enumerate} \item $A$ is convex. \item $A$ is path-connected. \item $A$ contains a nontrivial (i.e., nonconstant) path. \item $A$ has an accumulation point. \item There exist $a, b\in\complexes$ such that $0 < |a - b| < 1$ and $\rho_{a,b}(A) \subseteq A$ (i.e., $A$ is self-similar). \end{enumerate} In particular, we show (Corollary~\ref{cor:general-equivalences}, below) that these five properties are all equivalent when $A = R_\lambda$, while some implications do not hold for all $\lambda$-clonvex sets.
+Results similar to some of these below were shown in the case of $\lambda\in\reals$ by Pinch~\cite{Pinch}.

 We refer to the above properties by their numbers in parentheses.